The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 travel water filter

-• Filters 1 lt in about 30 seconds
+• Filters 1 L in about 30 seconds

 • Weighs about 0.5 kg

 The Grayl Geopress has some serious pros and cons.
 First, it purifies.
-In fact, it has the highest quality purification of any item on the list, and also successfully removes heavy metals from truly bad water.
+In fact, it has the highest-quality purification of any item on the list and also successfully removes heavy metals from nasty water.

-That makes it an option if you really care about your water quality, particularly when you trust your night water source but just want to purify road water or when you want a two-device filter and purify strategy.
+That makes it an option if you really care about your water quality, particularly when you trust your night water source but want to purify road water, or when you want a two-device filter and purification strategy.

-The cons are it’s a bit on the heavy side and the cartridges are rated to about 350 uses of the 750 ml bottle or maybe 200 liters, and they cost about $30 each.
-Long-term that adds up plus Grayl is a new startup so there’s no guarantee on future cartridge replacements.
+The cons are that it’s a bit heavy, the cartridges are rated for about 350 uses of the 750 ml bottle (maybe 200 liters), and they cost about $30 each.
+Long-term, that adds up, and Grayl is a new startup, so there’s no guarantee of future cartridge replacements.

 Still one of our favorite portable water purification and filtration systems, all in one!